25 April 2018

 The Centre for Turkey Studies (CEFTUS) hosted Dr Louis Fishman in Committee Room 9 of the Houses of Parliament for a discussion on Turkey-Israel relations.
 Dr Fishman is a professor of Modern Middle East History at Brooklyn College, University of New York.

-This event is kindly hosted by Mohammad Yasin MP for Bedford and will be chaired by Jonathan Friedman, Director at Stroz Friedberg and political analyst.
+This event was kindly hosted by Mohammad Yasin MP for Bedford and chaired by Jonathan Friedman, political analyst and Director at Stroz Friedberg.

 Louis Fishman is an assistant professor of Modern Middle East history at Brooklyn College, City University of New York.
 Currently he is working on the last stages of his book on late Ottoman Palestine.
 He regularly contributes to Haaretz, where he writes about Turkish and Israeli affairs, in addition to writing and providing political analysis to media outlets in Turkey, Israel and the US.
 He divides his time between New York, Istanbul, and Tel Aviv.
 He finished his BA at Haifa University, and his MA and PhD at the University of Chicago.
 In addition to giving talks in Israel, he also has taught classes at Sabanci, Bahcesehir, and Okan Universities.

 Jonathan Friedman is a recognised authority on the Middle East, advising investors, government policymakers and non-profits on developments in the region.
 He previously worked for former US Vice President Joe Biden and regularly comments in international print and broadcast media, including for the BBC, CNN, CNBC, Reuters, Bloomberg, the Financial Times and the Wall Street Journal.

 The views of our speakers do not necessarily represent the views of the Centre for Turkey Studies.